Mapping Tutorial

 }

-Note that the destination value is arbitrary, but it must be a valid column name.
-The data type name (content) must match the value of the dataType property as defined in some of the jobs.
+Note that the destination value is arbitrary but must be a valid column name.
+The data type name (content) must match the value of the dataType property as defined in some jobs.

 Parent Reference

-The above mapping works, but is missing the campaign id and you would not be able to match the content to some campaign records.
-Therefore you need to extract the campaign id from the context (i.e. from the job parameter).
+The above mapping works, but it is missing the campaign ID, and you cannot match the content to some campaign records.
+Therefore, you must extract the campaign ID from the context (i.e., the job parameter).
 This can be done using a special user mapping.

 When the mapping type is set to user, use the special prefix parent_ to refer to a placeholder defined in the job.
 You can create the following mapping: